realpython/python-guide/docs/writing/style.rst

 ::::::::::::::::::

 Starting with Python 3.0, the :py:func:`filter` function returns an iterator instead of a list.
-If you really need a list, you should wrap it in :py:func:`list` like so
+Wrap it in :py:func:`list` if you truly need a list.

 .. code-block:: python